Copositivity for a class of fourth order symmetric tensors given by scalar dark matter: Introduction

-Besides, some alternative numerical algorithms for copositivity of tensors have been proposed.
-Chen-Huang-Qi \cite{C5} studied some basic theories of copositivity detection of symmetric tensor and presented corresponding numerical algorithms.
-Li-Zhang-Huang-Qi \cite{C18} proposed an SDP relaxation algorithm to test the copositivity of higher order tensors.
-The more numerical algorithms for checking copositivity of high order tensors were presented by Chen-Huang-Qi \cite{C6}, Chen-Wang \cite{C7}.
+For testing copositivity of tensors, the numerical algorithms have been widely studied.
+Chen-Huang-Qi \cite{C5} attained several fundamental theories of copositivity of symmetric tensor and constructed corresponding numerical algorithms.
+Li-Zhang-Huang-Qi \cite{C18} gave a SDP relaxation algorithm of the copositivity of higher order tensors.
+Chen-Huang-Qi \cite{C6} and Chen-Wang \cite{C7} proposed several numerical algorithms to check the copositivity of high order tensors.
 For more details about copositivity algorithms, also see \cite{C21,C25,C27}.
-But these algorithms are not designed for the 4th order symmetric tensor, and obviously can not get the exact analytical conditions required by the practical problems in the physical background.
+However, these conclusions and algorithms are not specially designed for the fourth order symmetric tensors, and may not attain the analytic conditions required by the physical problems.

-Recently, Song-Qi \cite{C32} and Liu-Song \cite{C19} have presented different sufficient conditions of copositivity for 4th order 3-dimensional symmetric tensors to prove the vacuum stability conditions.
-However, the necessary and sufficient conditions for copositivity have not been obtained.
-Guo \cite{C11} showed a necessary and sufficient condition for the positive definite problem of a binary quartic form, it is noteworthy that the conclusion in this paper is to use the characteristics of conic curve rather than the discriminant.
-Very recently, Qi-Song-Zhang \cite{C26} showed new necessary and sufficient conditions for quartic polynomial to be positive for all positive reals.
-Song \cite{C37} presented the positive definiteness of 4th order symmetric tensor.
+For the fourth order symmetric tensors, Song-Qi \cite{C32} and Liu-Song \cite{C19} presented several sufficient conditions of its copositivity; Song \cite{C37} proposed several sufficient conditions of its positive definiteness.
+Without considering the discriminant, Guo \cite{C11} provided the necessary and sufficient conditions of positive definiteness of a binary quartic form.
+Recently, Qi-Song-Zhang \cite{C26} obtained new necessary and sufficient conditions of the non-negativity of a quartic polynomial with one variable.
+For a fourth order symmetric tensor defined in particle physics, Song-Qi \cite{C35} showed the necessary and sufficient conditions of its positive definiteness.
+But the analytic necessary and sufficient conditions of copositivity have not been obtained.

-In this paper, we work on seeking analytically checable necessary and sufficient condition for copositivity of 4th order symmetric tensor.
-Firstly, motivated by Qi-Song-Zhang's \cite{C26} result, we first show a simple analytical expression of copositivity of 4th order 2-dimensional symmetric tensor.
-Furthermore, with the help of these conclusions, we discuss copositivity of a 4th order 3-dimensional symmetric tensor defined by vacuum stability for $\mathbb{Z}_{3}$ scalar dark matter.
+In this paper, we work on seeking analytic and checkable conditions for copositivity of fourth order symmetric tensor.
+Motivated by Qi-Song-Zhang's result \cite{C26}, we propose a simple analytic expression of copositivity of fourth order two-dimensional symmetric tensor.
+With the assistance of these consequences, we give the analytic necessary and sufficient conditions of copositivity for a fourth order three-dimensional symmetric tensor given by the vacuum stability of scalar dark matter.
+Furthermore, this actually presents a method of identifying copositivity of the tensor with a parameter, and then, this work also gives a method to test the uniqueness of solution to tensor complementary problems.